lightyn/listlight/README.md

 `sass scss/main.scss style.css` to precompile css from sass.
 Implemented HTML only references this one master stylesheet to reduce resource calls, with main.scss acting as an import table to every required stylesheet.
-If you add any css, give it the extension .scss and @import "`yourStyleSheetPathHere`" to the main.scss stylesheet in whatever import order you want it in the cascade.
+If you add any css, give it the extension .scss and `@import "yourStyleSheetPathHere"` to the main.scss stylesheet in whatever import order you want it in the cascade.